Tasmanian Longitudinal Health Study

 Study description:

-Increased airway reactivity (also called Bronchial Hyper-Reactivity, BHR) in middle-age increases the risk of chronic respiratory diseases (CRDs) in old age, which are recognized as a major public health problem.
-Knowledge of the causes of these conditions is currently limited.
+Increased airway reactivity (also called Bronchial Hyper-Reactivity, BHR) in middle-age increases the risk of chronic respiratory diseases (CRDs) in old age.
 This project was designed to improve our understanding of the childhood and adult causes of increased reactivity of the airways in middle-age.
 This knowledge will help to identify strategies to prevent CRDs in old age.
 Participants who took part in the 2002 clinical study were invited to undertake another clinical study that included bronchial hyperreactivity (BHR) testing.
 Of 1405 that were invited, 840 participated in the clinical study.
 A questionnaire was not done.

 Year: 2012-2016 (The 6th decade follow up study)